Shillong Lajong FC: 2010–present

 Alison Kharsyntiew was appointed as interim head coach for the Super Cup, following the dismissal of Bobby Nongbet.
-His first game in charge was on 4 April 2018 against Indian Super League side Pune City.
+He succeeded Thangboi Singto, who managed the club from 2013 to 2017.
+Nongbet's first game in charge was on 4 April 2018 against Indian Super League side Pune City.
 Despite going down by two goals early in the match, Shillong Lajong came back to win the match 3–2.
 Going into the 2018–19 season, Kharsyntiew was announced as the club's head coach.
 His first league match in charge was on 28 October 2018 against Aizawl.
 A brace from Naorem Mahesh Singh saw Shillong Lajong win 2–1.

-The 2018–19 season was not suitable for Shillong Lajong as they were relegated from the league, after suffering a 1–4 defeat at the hands of former champions Aizawl FC in the last match.
+The 2018–19 season was not suitable for Shillong Lajong as they were relegated from the league, after suffering a 1–4 defeat at the hands of former champions Aizawl in the last match.
 In that season, Lajong fielded an all Indian squad and appointed Spaniard José Carlos Hevia as technical director and head of youth development.

 At the end of the league, Lajong remained at the bottom of the 11-team table, with 11 points from 19 matches.
-They won the Fair Play Award.

-In 2019 Shillong Premier League, they again emerged as the champions with 27 points in 12 matches.
-In 2021, the club participated in the Shirui Lily Cup in Manipur, organized by the Ukhrul District Sports Association, from November 22 to December 4.
+They won league's Fair Play Award.
+In 2019 Shillong Premier League, they again emerged champions with 27 points in 12 matches.
+Shillong Lajong then became a regular participant in the newly formed Meghalaya State League, since 2017.
+They club later clinched second edition of Meghalaya State League, defeating arch-rivals Rangdajied United.
+In 2021, the club participated in the Shirui Lily Cup in Manipur, organized by the Ukhrul District Sports Association, from 22 November to 4 December.
 They won the 29th edition of the tournament by defeating KLASA 4–3 in the final.